Buying the holiday without the price tag

 Fixed and floating ownership

 Many people are able to plan their holidays.
-For example, every year, the building industry closes down in mid November.
-It would then make sense to have a fixed ownership, as they are able to own the first week of December every year at the same location.
+For example, every year, the building industry closes down in mid-November.
+It would then make sense to have fixed ownership, as they are able to own the first week of December every year at the same location.